Ashitshende/Deep_Learning_Projects/README.md

 # Deep_Learning_Projects
-This repository contains a collection of Deep learning projects developed using various frameworks and libraries.
-Each project is designed to demonstrate different aspects of deep learning, including neural network architectures, training techniques, and application domains.
+This repository contains a collection of Deep learning projects developed using various libraries.
+Each project is designed to demonstrate different aspects of deep learning, including Artificial neural network architectures, training techniques, and application domains.

 ## Table of Contents
 1. Project 1